faetschi/FRS-clustering-pipeline/README.md

-# Functional Requirement Clustering Pipeline
+# Functional Requirements Clustering Pipeline

 This project automates the extraction of architectural insights from functional requirements.